Walker Canyon is a short hiking trail in Lake Elsinore, California. The area is most popular for its rolling hills covered in wildflowers each spring.

 Hiking In Walker Canyon

 However, under certain conditions, Walker Canyon quickly becomes the town’s main attraction.
 During the late winter and early spring after winter rains, the hills in Walker Canyon turn from a parched summer brown to a vibrant green and orange.
-What draws so many people in are the thousands of blooming California Poppy flowers that cover the rolling hills.
+What draws so many people in are the thousands of blooming California Poppy flowers that blanket the hills.
 There is one caveat: this doesn’t happen each year.
 Years with light rainfall won’t allow the proper soil conditions to materialize for the hills to light up in gold.

 On A Personal Note: